 Welcome to Tollat Summam.
 I began this project about two years ago.
-Due in large part to the learning which resulted from sketching out the expositions contained in this blog, I became aware of the inadequacy of these very expositions.
+Due in large part to the learning which resulted from sketching out the expositions contained in this blog, I became aware of the inadequacy of these same expositions.
 For the most part they are solid attempts at explaining the true sense of St. Thomas's text.
 However, I have begun to revise and completely rewrite most of the content which was originally posted here.
 The blog will remain untouched, though the re-written commentary will eventually be published elsewhere (hopefully in print).
-I hope that what remains here is fruitful to you, but read it with a skeptical eye.
+I hope that what remains here is useful to you, but read it with a skeptical eye.

 Thursday, October 23, 2014

 1. Next, St. Thomas asks whether the names we use to describe God are used univocally of both God and creatures.
 Here we should pause for a brief note on univocity and equivocation.

 2. A term is used “univocally” to describe two different things if it designates the same thing or form in both of them, under the same aspect or ratio.
 For example, if I say “that bucket is heavy” and “your backpack is heavy” I am designating weight in both cases in the same way, though the extent of the form may differ between them.
 But if I then say “the plot of that movie is very heavy”, I am not using the term in the same way—I am equivocating.
 Equivocation is the use of one term to describe things under two different aspects or rationes.